meetalva/alva-design/docs/guides/library.md

 npm run build
 ```

-This will create JavaScript and Typing files from the Designkit TypeScript sources.
+This will create JavaScript and typing files from the Designkit TypeScript sources.

-Rin the following command and keep hold of the path that is printed to the terminal, we'll need it later:
+Run the following command and keep hold of the path that is printed to the terminal, we'll need it later:

 ```sh
 echo $PWD